maxmakesmagic/ormos/archive/en/articles/archive/feature/2022/01/shattered-states-era-2022-01-18.md

 Eventually, an emperor died young without an heir, creating a crisis of succession.
 Some believed it should be her brother, others her husband.
 Eiganjo descended into all-out war, and it spread across the kingdom when local lords saw the opportunity to seize individual power.
 Many died, noble and peasant alike.

 The Yamazaki clan had served the Konda military for decades and earned a reputation for their unshakeable sense of duty to their citizens.
-A young Yamazaki solider felt the two warring successors were betraying and endangering the Kamigawan people.
+A young Yamazaki soldier felt the two warring successors were betraying and endangering the Kamigawan people.
 Inspired by his own ancestor's story of challenging a deadly imperial decree, he took it upon himself to end the contest for the throne.
 He successfully assassinated the late emperor's husband, but when he went for the brother, he found his target armed and ready for battle in the throne room.

 Upon seeing such confrontation in her own chambers, Kyodai had enough.
 She stripped the Konda family of their hereditary duty as rulers.
 From then on, they would be ordinary citizens, and the emperor would never again be chosen by blood.
 Now, the kami would elect rulers for their noble qualities and commitment to the nation.